 Cross the street Västra Hamngatan och head towards Magasinsgatan.
 At Magasinsgatan 22 you’ll have an opportunity to add some outdoor clothing to complement the shoes from Icebug.
 Outdoor brand Houdini wants to create a more circular clothing industry, and in 2021, 100% of their collection was recycled, recyclable, renewable, biodegradable or Bluesign certified.
 Houdini, som arbetar för en mer

-On the other side of the street the two shops Ragtime Herr and Miss Ragtime offer top-end vintage clothing.
+On the other side of the street you will find Ragtime Herr which offers top-end vintage clothing.

 Pop Boutique is right next to Houdinian, and exciting vintage store with carefully selected fashion and design.
 Next door is Norrgavel where you’ll find premium pieces of furniture and interior design.
 Norrgavel was the first store in Sweden to receive the Nordic Eco label for home furnishing.